udexon/Phoshtron/README.md

 5. Android apps.

 The programs in the environments listed above are very different from physical interactive experience of human beings &mdash; if human beings are like programs, like those in the movies Tron or Matrix, they will be interacting with other programs, based on space-time coordinates.
 This is exactly what GLAVA can provide.

+Readers may ask,

+- What differences does it make to write GLAVA programs that are aware of space-time coordinates, compared to the conventional programs as listed above?